gkeegan/mersenne-analyzer/README.md

 ### Getting your own results

-If you wish to run the program for yourself and get your own results, change the value of "seed" in analyzer.py to what you wish.
+If you wish to run the program for yourself and get your own results, change the value of `seed` in analyzer.py to what you wish.
 If you also need the data, change it in generator.py as well.